Gerson-Antunes/Form-Validation/README.md

 # Form-Validation
-HTML form with JavaScript validation and CSS styling for the page

-# Form Validation

 This project is a business-oriented HTML form with JavaScript validation and CSS styling for the page.
 The form includes:

 - Required field validation